As of October 1, 2011, Texas state law requires all women seeking an abortion to make at least two visits to the abortion facility.

 - The Royal College of Obstetricians and Gynecologists

 Texas state law requires that a parent or legal guardian provide written permission for unmarried teens (under the age of 18) to have an abortion.
 There are a few exceptions:

-- A teen has the right to go before a judge and receive permission from the judge to have an abortion without the parent’s permission in specific circumstances (also known as Judicial Bypass).
-Call 855-314-0799 (toll free) and our staff can give you information about Parental Consent or Judicial Bypass.
+A teen has the right to go before a judge and receive permission from the judge to have an abortion without her parent's permission in specific circumstances (also known as Judicial Bypass).
+Call 1-855-314-0799 (toll free) and our staff can give you information about Parental Consent or Judicial Bypass.
 You can also visit Jane's Due Process website.

-- Teens who are legally emancipated do not need to have permission from a parent or guardian to obtain an abortion.
-If a teen is legally emancipated, they will need to provide proof of emancipation.
+Teens who are legally emancipated do not need to have permission from a parent or guardian to obtain an abortion.
+If a teen is legally emancipated, she will need to provide proof of emancipation.